clzirbel/pva_photo_video_annotator/README.md

 - Share annotations with others
 - Edit annotations manually if needed
 - Use the annotations with other tools

+### Date and Time Handling

+The application intelligently determines creation dates for your media files:

+- **EXIF DateTime Priority**: For photos with EXIF metadata, the `DateTimeOriginal` tag is used.
+This is the most accurate representation of when the photo was actually taken.
+- **Filesystem Timestamp Fallback**: For files without EXIF data or videos, the earliest available filesystem timestamp is used (choosing between creation time, modification time, or birth time).
+This ensures proper sorting even for downloaded files from Google Photos or other sources.
+- **Manual Override**: You can manually edit any file's creation date by clicking the date field and entering a new date in `YYYY-MM-DD HH:MM:SS` format.
+This override takes precedence over all automatic detection.
+- **Storage**: Automatic dates are cached in the JSON for performance.
+Manual dates are stored separately and always used when available.

+This approach ensures that files are always sorted in the order they were taken, regardless of whether they were downloaded, emailed, or copied to your collection.

+### File Entries

 Each media file gets an entry in the JSON with:
 - `text`: Text annotation (images) or time-stamped annotations (videos)